isaacnmm/pestpolicy-hugo2XX/content/posts/best-dress-shoes-for-back-pain/index.md

 - Some customers complained that they are not highly durable

 ### [5.
 Dansko Women's Loralie Wedge](https://www.amazon.com/dp/B077VTBHTN/?tag=p-policy-20)
 The Dansko Women's Loralie Wedge stands out as the best shoes for back pain.
-The cushioned footbed has a memory form that ensures superior arch support for long-lasting comfort. �you can also use custom orthotics for extra comfort.
+The cushioned footbed has a memory form that ensures superior arch support for long-lasting comfort. you can also use custom orthotics for extra comfort.

 The 2-inch wedge heel offers a perfect heel height and the sturdy rubber outsole delivers traction and stability for all-day comfort.